-If you have both the demo and doc files, you can now unzip them and move them into the proper folder (default is '/Library/Java/JavaVirtualMachines/jdk1.8.0_144.jdk/Contents/Home/') by following these steps:
+If you have both the demo and doc files, you can now unzip them and move them into the proper folder (default is '/Library/Java/JavaVirtualMachines/jdk1.8.0_152.jdk/Contents/Home/') by following these steps:

-Move the 'docs' folder into the 'jdk1.8.0_144' folder by first selecting it, then copy this folder by using the CMD+C keys.
-Then double click the 'jdk1.8.0_144' folder to expand it, and move the 'docs' folder by using the CMD+OPT+V keys.
+- Move the 'docs' folder into the 'jdk1.8.0_152' folder by first selecting it, then copy this folder by using the CMD+C keys.
+Then double click the 'jdk1.8.0_152' folder to expand it, and move the 'docs' folder by using the CMD+OPT+V keys.
 Then delete the 'release' file from this folder to the trash by right clicking on the file and selecting 'Move to Trash'.

-Copy the contents of the 'jdk1.8.0_144' folder by first clicking on the Finder (select it), then use the CMD+A keys to select all the folders.
-Then copy all the folders using the CMD+C keys.
+- Copy the contents of the 'jdk1.8.0_152' folder by using the CMD+A keys to select all the folders, then copy all the folders using the CMD+C keys.

-Click on the 'Downloads' in the left pane of Finder and then move the empty 'jdk1.8.0_144' folder to the trash.
+- Click on the 'Downloads' in the left pane of Finder and then move the empty 'jdk1.8.0_152' folder to the trash.

 TIP: If you are new to Java or you wish to set the 'JAVA_HOME' system variable, then first launch a terminal and create a hidden file by executing the command:

 In this new file, insert the following lines:

 Now save the file and close the terminal.
 Log out and then log back into your Mac computer.
 Now launch a terminal and execute the following commands one by one: